postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee.md

 ## Creating a service account and private key

 When setting up the connection to Apigee, you will need to enter a service account email address and a private key.
-Follow the steps below to create a service account and generate a private key from your Google Cloud project.
+Follow the steps below to [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) and [generate a private key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) from your Google Cloud project.

-1.
+To create a service account:

+1. Log on to the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard) and navigate to your project settings.
+1. Select **Service Accounts** in the left navigation pane.
+1. Select **+ Create Service Account**.
+1. Enter the required details for the service account and select **Create and Continue**.
+1. Grant the following two roles to this service account:

+    * `Apigee API Reader`
+    * `Apigee Environment Admin`

+1. Select **Done** to finish creating the service account.

+To generate a private key:

+1. Open the new service account and select the **Keys** tab.
+1. Select **Add key** and add a JSON type key.

+Your browser will automatically download a JSON file.
+The file contains a `client_email` and a `private_key`.
+You will use this information when connecting Postman to Apigee X.

 ## Connecting to Apigee X